 It is not possible to script precise policy to secure excellent customer service.
-We have all experienced the scripts of AT&T, Comcast, Dell, UPS or any other large company.
-If your needs fall outside of what is written down for the customer service agent then you are out of luck.
-Our company excels at customer […]
+We have all experienced the scripts of AT&T, Comcast, UPS or any other large company.
+If your needs fall outside of what is written down for the customer service agent then you are often out of luck.
+Singing Dog Vanilla excels at […]

 It is not possible to script precise policy to secure excellent customer service.
-We have all experienced the scripts of AT&T, Comcast, Dell, UPS or any other large company.
-If your needs fall outside of what is written down for the customer service agent then you are out of luck.
-Our company excels at customer service by empowering our crew to take control of a customer situation.
+We have all experienced the scripts of AT&T, Comcast, UPS or any other large company.
+If your needs fall outside of what is written down for the customer service agent then you are often out of luck.
+Singing Dog Vanilla excels at customer service by empowering our crew to take control of a customer situation.
 But this requires diligence and passion.

 Studies reveal that customers have basically 4 levels of needs.
 We must be able to understand these needs and have the ability and desire to satisfy each of these needs.